Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/configuration-azure-openai.md

- # Setup Azure OpenAI models and use with the AI Assitant for Optimizely
+ # Setup Azure OpenAI models and use with the AI Assistant for Optimizely

 1. **Create an Azure Account**:
    - If you don't already have an Azure account, you'll need to sign up for one at [Azure's website](https://azure.microsoft.com/).